MIT Libraries logo MIT Libraries

 Courtney is responsible for collection development and management in the subject areas of science and engineering as well as research data.
 Her collection stewardship activities contribute to MIT’s aim of a more open and equitable scholarly communication system.
 She can answer questions about collections in science, engineering, wellness, and research data.

-Katharine supports faculty, researchers, and students working with MIT’s open access policies and research funder requirements.
-She can answer questions related to open access, our open access publication fund, copyright, author agreements, and publishing.
-She’s the main voice of the office’s Twitter account, @MITLibScholarly.
+Katharine supports faculty, researchers, and students with MIT’s open access policies and OA publishing agreements.
+She’s the main voice of the office’s X (Twitter) account, @MITLibScholarly.
+She can answer questions related to open access, copyright, author agreements, and research funder requirements.

 Laura Hanscom, Department Head